3/4/2025

 Chief Financial Officer

 Yeah, absolutely.
 Look, I think a lot of it is related to the cost measures that we've implemented in the second half of the year.
 So we've seen a significant improvement in the cost structure based on the actions that we have taken.
 And that really has helped drive the gross margins to where they are.
-Yes, right on the service side.
-We moved for for Q4 into forty six point two percent from forty point eight percent last year.
-And from the product side, forty point four percent last year to forty five point one percent this year.
-So both on the service side as on the product side, we've seen a good bounce back of gross margins.
-You are targeted gross margins in the longer term are fifty five percent.
-And in that model, we're looking at about thirty percent adjusted even the margin.
-So those are our targets and we're certainly going to continue to take the actions to drive gross margins.
+Yes, on the service side, we moved for Q4. into 46.2% from 40.8% last year and from the product side from 40.4% last year to 45.1% this year.
+So both on the services side as on the product side, we've seen a good bounce back of gross margins.
+You know, our targeted gross margins in the longer term are 55%.
+And in that model, we're looking at about 30% adjusted EBITDA margin.
+So those are our targets, and we're certainly going to continue to take the actions to drive gross margins.
 There's still some room on the cost side, but obviously we do expect the revenue growth to contribute to the gross margin as well going forward.

 speaker